VeniceUnleashed/VU-Docs/content/vext/guides/_index.md

 ---

 [Introduction to VeniceEXT concepts](/vext/guides/concepts)
-A runthrough of various VeniceEXT concepts that will help you get a better understanding of how VeniceEXT is structured and works.
+A run-through of various VeniceEXT concepts that will help you get a better understanding of how VeniceEXT is structured and works.

 ---